interledgerjs/moneyd/README.md

 ### Cloud Test Network

 A publically accessible test network can be created by deploying moneyd to Heroku.
 Use the button below to deploy an instance of moneyd running in local mode.
+Prior to completing the app deployment, Heroku will ask for two required fields: Setting the asset code (i.e, XRP, USD) and setting the asset scale.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Once deployed, Heroku will provide you with a url to connect to your cloud moneyd which has the form heroku-app-name.herokuapp.com

 A local moneyd instance can then be set up to connect to the Heroku instance using the following commands:

 ```sh
 moneyd --testnet btp:configure
 ```

 Follow the command-line prompts to configure the connection.
 When prompted for the `BTP host of parent connector`, enter the url provided by Heroku (heroku-app-name.herokuapp.com without the https://).
 Once the uplink has been configured, run the local moneyd instance

 ```sh
 moneyd --testnet btp:start